Willis Van Devanter (art appraiser): Life

 When Van Devanter learned that Sotheby's might sell some of the works of John Locke, he flew to England, rented a bike, and chased down the Oxford librarian on his morning bicycle ride to work, to seek his cooperation.

 He also worked with Paul Mellon to buy and place the Vinland Map at Yale.
 The still controversial map, which was found in Spain, purportedly showed that the Norse had discovered America before Columbus.

 By the end of his 17-years as a Mellon associate, Van Devanter had helped assemble and catalog one of the greatest collections of Americana in the United States.
 The collection was, on Mellon's instructions, divided among two Virginia institutions and Yale upon his death.

 After leaving Paul Mellon, Van Devanter worked two years for a leading Washington D.C. art and antiques dealer, appraising paintings and books—and then struck out on his own.
 His reputation soon spread and he began to consult with museums and universities across America, including major institutions such as the Smithsonian and the Library of Congress.

 He proved to have a natural touch with the rich and poor, the celebrated or the unknown.
 Far from being an art snob, he treated everyone with equal respect, no matter the value of the treasures they brought for his appraisal.

 A Washington Post article in 2003 caught his business manner perfectly.

 “Book and art appraiser Willis Van Devanter,” the Post wrote, “seemed to appreciate the family treasures laid before him in a meeting room of the Thomas Balch Library in Leesburg, some wrapped in bath towels and others covered by black trash bags.
 His voice was soft, and he found something nice to say about the worn items.
 But when it came to appraising their value, he was all business.”

 Van Devanter shifted gears easily when he was asked to appraise more weighty subjects, such as the hand-drawn sketches by the celebrated architect, Philip Johnson.

 According to the New York Times on August 8, 2010, Van Devanter described the Johnson archive as “absolutely essential to the study of modern architecture,” and called Johnson “the major influence in world architecture of the latter 20th Century.”

-As he entered his eighties, and was still riding a bicycle as his favorite mode of transportation, Willis Van Devanter was considered by many experts to be the preeminent document appraiser in America.
+As he entered his eighties, and was still riding a bicycle as his favorite mode of transportation (he was President of the Potomac Pedalers Touring Club in the 1980s), Willis Van Devanter was considered by many experts to be the preeminent document appraiser in America.
 He was called upon to appraise the papers of such diverse personages as the novelist Philip Roth and the Senator Robert Byrd.

 When asked by young people how to become an art appraiser, his answer was always the same.